lorilwetmore/wid-mstodo/README.md

 - At the moment the task folder is still hard coded in line 150 of the job, you would need to adapt this to your own folder id.
 - The refresh token is currently stored in the root directory of your dashboard.
 Since this token should be considered sensitive, I will need to find better storage for persistence across reboots.

+## Disclaimer

+I am no expert in ruby or even web technologies, my experience is solely in embedded programming.
+So many of the things in this widget might not be done in the smartest way.
+My main requirement is fulfilled: my tasks are shown on my dashboard.
+Hope this works for you, too.
+I am happy to hear about improvement possibilities, though.